History of the CO-OP Approach

 7 Key Features

-Key Feature 1: Client-chosen goals
+Key Feature 1: Occupational-based, client-chosen goals

 - The Canadian Occupational Performance Measure (COPM)